GES.Clip

 This will be done assuming the clip has an indefinite end, so the internal time may be beyond the current out-point of the child, or even its GES.TimelineElement :max-duration.

 If, instead, timeline_time is below the current GES.TimelineElement :start of self, this will return what you would need to set the GES.TimelineElement :in-point of child to if you set the GES.TimelineElement :start of self to timeline_time and wanted to keep the content of child currently found at the current GES.TimelineElement :start of self at the same timeline position.
 If this would be negative, the conversion fails.
-This is useful for determining what GES.TimelineElement :in-point would result from a GES.EditMode.TRIM to timeline_time.
+This is useful for determining what GES.TimelineElement :in-point would result from a GES.EditMode.EDIT_TRIM to timeline_time.

 Note that whilst a clip has no time effects, this second return is equivalent to finding the internal time at which the content that appears at timeline_time in the timeline can be found in child if it had indefinite extent in both directions.
 However, with non-linear time effects this second return will be more distinct.